Hanumanthumanoj01/hanumanthumanoj/README.md

 [![N|Logo](https://ddobric.github.io/neocortexapi/images/logo-NeoCortexAPI.svg )](https://ddobric.github.io/neocortexapi/)

-In this Documentation we will describe our contribution in this project.
+In this Documentation we will describe our contribution in this project..

 #### Instruction for Running the Project
 - Clone the Repository and Run